novaprova/novaprova/doc/manual/porting.rst

 and add a new case for your platform operating system.

-At this point you need to set the ``$os`` variable to the short name of the platform operating system, e.g. ``x86``.
+At this point you need to set the ``$os`` variable to the short name of the platform operating system, e.g. ``linux``.
 This is going to be used to choose a filename ``$os.cxx``, so the name must be short and contain no spaces or / characters.
 Ideally it will be entirely lowercase, to match the NovaProva conventions.